Trust Co. of Vermont Buys 5,682 Shares of Enbridge Inc. (NYSE:ENB)

-Trust Co. of Vermont grew its stake in Enbridge Inc. (NYSE:ENB) (TSE:ENB) by 1.6% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 354,164 shares of the pipeline company’s stock after acquiring an additional 5,682 shares during the quarter.
+Trust Co. of Vermont increased its holdings in shares of Enbridge Inc. (NYSE:ENB) (TSE:ENB) by 1.6% in the third quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 354,164 shares of the pipeline company’s stock after purchasing an additional 5,682 shares during the quarter.
 Enbridge accounts for 1.0% of Trust Co. of Vermont’s holdings, making the stock its 28th biggest position.
-Trust Co. of Vermont’s holdings in Enbridge were worth $14,096,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Trust Co. of Vermont’s holdings in Enbridge were worth $14,096,000 as of its most recent SEC filing.

-Several other hedge funds also recently made changes to their positions in the company.
-Spire Wealth Management increased its stake in shares of Enbridge by 1.4% in the 3rd quarter.
-Spire Wealth Management now owns 46,675 shares of the pipeline company’s stock valued at $1,858,000 after acquiring an additional 632 shares during the last quarter.
-YorkBridge Wealth Partners LLC increased its stake in shares of Enbridge by 15.6% in the 3rd quarter.
-YorkBridge Wealth Partners LLC now owns 25,109 shares of the pipeline company’s stock valued at $999,000 after acquiring an additional 3,386 shares during the last quarter.
-Strategic Advisors LLC increased its stake in Enbridge by 307.1% during the 3rd quarter.
-Strategic Advisors LLC now owns 46,682 shares of the pipeline company’s stock worth $1,857,000 after purchasing an additional 35,215 shares in the last quarter.
-Hillsdale Investment Management Inc. increased its stake in Enbridge by 55.2% during the 3rd quarter.
-Hillsdale Investment Management Inc. now owns 140,900 shares of the pipeline company’s stock worth $5,608,000 after purchasing an additional 50,100 shares in the last quarter.
-Finally, Regent Investment Management LLC increased its stake in Enbridge by 3.6% during the 3rd quarter.
-Regent Investment Management LLC now owns 8,617 shares of the pipeline company’s stock worth $343,000 after purchasing an additional 300 shares in the last quarter.
-47.95% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Isthmus Partners LLC bought a new stake in Enbridge during the 2nd quarter worth approximately $26,000.
+Mascoma Wealth Management LLC bought a new stake in Enbridge during the 3rd quarter worth approximately $26,000.
+BDO Wealth Advisors LLC increased its stake in Enbridge by 222.4% during the 2nd quarter.
+BDO Wealth Advisors LLC now owns 793 shares of the pipeline company’s stock worth $32,000 after purchasing an additional 547 shares in the last quarter.
+Moisand Fitzgerald Tamayo LLC bought a new stake in Enbridge during the 2nd quarter worth approximately $41,000.
+Finally, Tradition Wealth Management LLC bought a new stake in Enbridge during the 2nd quarter worth approximately $50,000.
+47.95% of the stock is owned by institutional investors and hedge funds.

 A number of analysts recently issued reports on the company.
 TD Securities increased their target price on Enbridge from C$55.00 to C$57.00 and gave the stock a “buy” rating in a research note on Monday, November 8th.
-CIBC increased their target price on Enbridge from C$57.00 to C$58.00 and gave the stock an “outperform” rating in a research note on Wednesday, September 8th.
-Credit Suisse Group cut Enbridge from an “outperform” rating to a “neutral” rating and set a $56.00 target price for the company. in a research note on Monday, October 25th.
-Wells Fargo & Company increased their target price on Enbridge from $53.00 to $56.00 and gave the stock an “overweight” rating in a research note on Wednesday, September 29th.
-Finally, The Goldman Sachs Group upped their price target on Enbridge from C$41.00 to C$43.00 and gave the stock a “neutral” rating in a research report on Monday, September 13th.
+National Bank Financial upped their price target on Enbridge from C$51.00 to C$54.00 and gave the stock an “outperform” rating in a research report on Monday, November 8th.
+BMO Capital Markets upped their price target on Enbridge from C$55.00 to C$57.00 and gave the stock an “outperform” rating in a research report on Wednesday, September 8th.
+Wells Fargo & Company upped their price target on Enbridge from $53.00 to $56.00 and gave the stock an “overweight” rating in a research report on Wednesday, September 29th.
+Finally, Credit Suisse Group downgraded Enbridge from an “outperform” rating to a “neutral” rating and set a $56.00 price target for the company. in a research report on Monday, October 25th.
 Four analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
 According to data from MarketBeat, Enbridge presently has a consensus rating of “Buy” and an average target price of $53.00.

-Enbridge (NYSE:ENB) (TSE:ENB) last released its earnings results on Friday, November 5th.
-The pipeline company reported $0.47 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.46 by $0.01.
+Enbridge (NYSE:ENB) (TSE:ENB) last released its quarterly earnings data on Friday, November 5th.
+The pipeline company reported $0.47 EPS for the quarter, beating the consensus estimate of $0.46 by $0.01.
 Enbridge had a return on equity of 9.76% and a net margin of 13.47%.
-The firm had revenue of $9.11 billion for the quarter, compared to analysts’ expectations of $9.68 billion.
-During the same quarter in the previous year, the business posted $0.36 earnings per share.
-On average, sell-side analysts anticipate that Enbridge Inc. will post 2.22 EPS for the current year.
+The company had revenue of $9.11 billion during the quarter, compared to the consensus estimate of $9.68 billion.
+During the same quarter in the prior year, the firm posted $0.36 EPS.
+On average, sell-side analysts predict that Enbridge Inc. will post 2.22 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, March 1st.
-Shareholders of record on Tuesday, February 15th will be given a $0.673 dividend.
-This represents a $2.69 dividend on an annualized basis and a yield of 7.00%.
-The ex-dividend date of this dividend is Monday, February 14th.
-Enbridge’s dividend payout ratio is presently 120.27%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 1st.
+Shareholders of record on Tuesday, February 15th will be issued a dividend of $0.673 per share.
+This represents a $2.69 annualized dividend and a yield of 7.00%.
+The ex-dividend date is Monday, February 14th.
+Enbridge’s dividend payout ratio is 120.27%.

 Enbridge Company Profile